boostercloud/booster/docs/README.md

 #### Authentication API
 The authentication API consists of several endpoints that allow you to manage user registrations, sessions, tokens and more.

 The base URL of all these endpoints is the `httpURL` output of your application.
-See the ["Application Outputs"](#application-outputs) section know more.
+See the ["Application Outputs"](#application-outputs) section to know more.

 ##### Sign-up
 Users can use this endpoint to register in your application and get a role assigned to them.